roamingthings/pivio-web/README.md

 This is a first shot on how to view things in the DB.

+This is totally minimal and using Spring/Java here is just to have some framework around to do some templating.
+Maybe extend it later to have some plugins.
+For now just passing links around.

+You can include 'external' websites and if you need to access the config of this service ask http://<pivio-view>:<port>/config .

 # ALPHA - ALPHA - ALPHA

 ```